CIBC Logo

 CIBC Emblem

-After the redesign, the inscription in the CIBC logo received a radically opposite font – simple, open, understandable.
-To do this, the developers used a chopped typeface with flat uppercase letters.
-The color palette has been transformed from red-white-yellow simply into two shades of red.
+After the redesign, the inscription in the CIBC logo received a radically opposite font—simple, open, and understandable.
+The developers used a chopped typeface with flat uppercase letters to do this.
+The color palette has been transformed from red-white-yellow into two shades of red.

 CIBC Symbol